What is Asbestos

 even imported into this country.....

-(don't know the configuration was, sheets or what).
+(don't know what the configuration was, sheets or what).

 Anyhow, they would cut them into "shorts"